 Celebrating Eddie Murphy

-Eddie Murphy: The Kennedy Center Mark Twain Prize aired nationwide on Monday, November 23 at 9/8c (Check local listings).
+Eddie Murphy: The Kennedy Center Mark Twain Prize aired nationwide on Monday, November 23, 2016 (Check local listings for rebroadcast information).

-The special features a star-studded cast of Murphy’s friends and colleagues, including top entertainers and comedians Dave Chapelle, Kathy Griffin, Arsenio Hall, Brittany Howard, George Lopez, Sam Moore, Tracy Morgan, Kevin Nealon, Trevor Noah, Jay Pharoah, Joe Piscopo and Chris Rock.
-The 2015 program pays tribute to the humor and accomplishments of the comedy icon.
+The special featured a star-studded cast of Murphy’s friends and colleagues, including top entertainers and comedians Dave Chapelle, Kathy Griffin, Arsenio Hall, Brittany Howard, George Lopez, Sam Moore, Tracy Morgan, Kevin Nealon, Trevor Noah, Jay Pharoah, Joe Piscopo and Chris Rock.
+The 2015 program paid tribute to the humor and accomplishments of the comedy icon.

 Eddie Murphy is the most commercially successful African-American actor in the history of the motion picture business and is one of the industry’s top-five box-office performers overall.
 Murphy is on the very short list of actors who have starred in multiple $100 million pictures over the past three decades, from Beverly Hills Cop to Daddy Day Care.
 He is also the voice of Donkey in the Oscar®-winning animated film Shrek and its sequel, Shrek 2, which is the top-grossing animated film of all time.